 When it comes to the Easter holiday, the death and resurrection of Jesus is the very reason for the season, but how do you teach the story and concept to a child?
-Get ready for March 31 with these three family activities that teach children about the death and resurrection of Jesus Christ.
+Get ready for Easter Sunday with these three family activities that teach children about the death and resurrection of Jesus Christ.

 1. Read about the Crucifixion and Resurrection.